Nickname: The Gunners

 Dean McDonald - Released

 |First Choice XI|

-GK Jens Lehmann; RB Bisan Lauren, CB Kolo Toure, CB Sol Campbell, LB Ashley Cole; RM Aleksander Hleb, CM Francesc Fabregas, CM Gilberto, LM Robert Pires; ST Jose Reyes, ST Thierry Henry.
+GK Jens Lehmann; RB Bisan Lauren, CB Kolo Toure, CB Sol Campbell, LB Ashley Cole; RM Freddie Ljungberg, CM Edu, CM Patrick Vieira, LM Robert Pires; ST Jose Reyes, ST Thierry Henry.

 |The Gaffer - Arsene Wenger|

-Arsene Wenger's cool, calm and collected approach has prompted universal praise from his players and the Frenchman's studious approach to the game has earned him the nickname 'The Professor'.
-He is renowned for his ability to spot young talent and potential and last season the emergence of Philippe Senderos, Francesc Fabregas and Mathieu Flamini proved the point.
-Wenger's flowing, quick-paced style of football at Highbury has prompted some to claim that Arsenal are the most attractive team in Europe.
+If Sir Alex Ferguson is the yang, then Arsene Wenger is definitely the yin.
+The Frenchman's cool, calm and collected approach has prompted universal praise from his players and his studious approach to the game has earned him the nickname 'The Professor'.
+He is renowned for his ability to spot young talent and potential and is most famous for plucking Henry from the obscurity of Juventus' left-wing and turning him into one of the best strikers in the world.
+Henry is now integral to the flowing, quick paced style of football at Highbury that had some hacks prematurely declaring last term that Arsenal were the best team in Europe.
 Ironically, it is in the UEFA Champions League that Wenger's side appears to struggle and until the Highbury boss can crack that particular nut Arsenal cannot take their desired place amongst Europe's great teams.
-However, the smart money says the former Grampus Eight manager will eventually add that particular piece of silverware to his already highly decorated trophy cabinet and he also needs to reclaim the Premiership crown this coming season.
+However, the smart money says the former Grampus Eight manager will eventually add that particular piece of silverware to his already highly decorated trophy cabinet.

 |From The Terrace|